JackStelling/BiasMitigation/LNTL/README.md

         ```

-3. **Quantatively :** Passing the best model through the citycapesScripts evaluation server.
+3. **Quantitatively:** Passing the best model through the citycapesScripts evaluation script.
     - Step by step instructions:
         -  Navigate to the shell script for evaluation
         ``` console